Zer0897/linux-touchpad/README.md

 ```
 linux-touchpad toggle
 ```
-*Tip: Set this command to a keyboard shortcut for mamimum convenience*
+*Tip: Set this command to a keyboard shortcut for maximum convenience*

 Finally, to stop the process entirely:
 ```